 Bay Education Center

-This is free, open to the public, and a must-see place if you visit Rockport Beach, Texas.
 It is a cute little place that details animals and the environment, and the exhibits on the Rockport area, Aransas County, and Mission Estuary are informative.

-Located right outside the entrance to the Rockport Beach park, it is a good break from the sandy beach if you are tired of being there.
+Located right outside the entrance to the beach park, it is a good break from the sandy beach if you are tired of being there.
 The interactive science sphere is one of the main attractions.
 They have a presentation twice a day where they educate visitors on the environment, animal life, and other exciting topics.

 Fulton Mansion State Historic Site

 The mansion is known for its architectural elegance, unconventional construction methods, and advanced mechanical systems.
-Surrounded by stately oak trees, the mansion overlooks the Aransas Bay.
+Surrounded by stately oak trees, the mansion overlooks Aransas Bay.

 Fulton Fishing Pier